MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-28-preventing-accidental-internet-exposure-of-aws-resources-part-1-vpc.md

 - You want to follow Best Practices[^996221] and have an empty Management Account
 - It is infeasible to 'empty' out the current management account over time

-[^996221]: This is Stage 1 of Scott's [AWS Security Maturity Roadmap](https://summitroute.com/downloads/aws_security_maturity_roadmap-Summit_Route.pdf), for example.
+[^996221]: See Stage 1 of Scott's [AWS Security Maturity Roadmap](https://summitroute.com/downloads/aws_security_maturity_roadmap-Summit_Route.pdf), for example.

 Then, you will need to perform an org migration in the future and should stay away from VPC Sharing for any environments you can't easily delete.

-However, suppose you are willing to risk a production outage 😂 (Particularly if you do not use ASGs or Load Balancers, which will lose access to the subnets.)
+However, suppose you are willing to risk a production outage...
+(Particularly if you do not use ASGs or Load Balancers, which will lose access to the subnets.)
 The NAT Gateway will remain functional, according to AWS.

 See